Enchong Dee: Career

 Dee's first TV appearance in television came in 2006 when he appeared in a Philippine talk show Homeboy as one of the guests.
 He caught the eye of a modeling agency and advertisers and soon appeared in several advertising campaigns including Close Up, Bench, KFC and Timex.

 In May 2007, Dee's contract with KFC expired and a few years later he transferred to Jollibee.

 Dee landed several acting roles beginning in 2007 which have included Abt Ur Luv, Sineserye, Komiks, Your Song and My Girl.

 In 2009, he was added to the main cast of Katorse, an adaptation of the 1968 film (that was also remade in 1981).

 In 2010, he then reunited with some of his co-stars, Erich Gonzales and Ejay Falcon, in Tanging Yaman.
 He then became part of Magkaribal.
 He starred in the film, Sa 'yo Lamang where he gained award nominations and won the Gawad PASADO for Best Supporting Actor.
 Enchong gained his first movie lead role, alongside his premiere leading lady, Erich Gonzales, in I Do.

 In 2011, he starred in the Philippines' remake of Maria La Del Barrio as Luis de la Vega.

 He recently appeared in the 2012 film, The Reunion, with Enrique Gil, Xian Lim and Kean Cipriano.
 After co-starring in 2012–2013 teleserye Ina, Kapatid, Anak alongside Kim Chiu and Maja Salvador, he appeared in Muling Buksan Ang Puso with Julia Montes and Enrique Gil.

-Enchong won the one-million pesos briefcase in the August 18, 2012 episode of "Kapamilya Deal Or No Deal" together with his "The Reunion" co-star Kean Cipriano.
+Dee won the one-million pesos briefcase in the August 18, 2012, episode of "Kapamilya Deal Or No Deal" together with his "The Reunion" co-star Kean Cipriano.

 In 2014, Dee release his first carrier single, Chinito Problems, as response to Yeng Constantino's 2013 hit Chinito.

+In 2023, Dee has ended his affiliation with KP&PR&EMS, Inc. The statement reads "This is to make public the fact that Mr. Ernest Lorenzo V. Dee, a Filipino swimmer, is no longer represented, directly or indirectly by KP&PR&EMS, Inc., with offices at 8 Dapdap Road, Forbes Park, Makati City, effective as of 31 December 2022."

+Sports

+Swimming

+Dee is a champion swimmer and a former member of Philippines Swimming Team.
+He represented the country in international swimming competition.

+He was a star swimmer of Dela Salle University.
+He won 7 gold medals in swimming division at the 72nd UAAP Swimming Championship.

+At 17 years old, Dee made his debut at the 2005 Southeast Asian Games (SEA Games), where he finished in 6th place which was heled in Manila.
+He also competed in 2006 Asian Games in Doha, Qatar and ended in 2nd place.
+He returned to SEA Games in 2007 and competed in Men's 100 butterfly finals in Nakhon Ratchasima, Thailand.
+The next year, Dee competed again at 2009 SEA games which served as his last competition before his retirement.